RestorationsSOS.com - Fire and Water Damage Restoration

 Create a room by room list of damage.
 Be as thorough as possible and use the following guidelines to help you make observations and notes:

-- Carpets and upholstery: list all damaged carpets, rugs, fabric curtains, and upholstery.
+- Carpets and upholstery: List all damaged carpets, rugs, fabric curtains, and upholstery.

-- Paper products: list all burnt books, documents, photographs and paintings.
+- Paper products: List all burnt books, documents, photographs and paintings.

-- Digital media: list all burnt digital media such as tapes, CDs, DVDs, computers and hard drives.
+- Digital media: List all burnt digital media such as tapes, CDs, DVDs, computers and hard drives.

 Be prepared to make difficult decisions about what to keep and what to discard.